 The Binomial distribution is a discrete probability distribution closely related to the Bernoulli Distribution.
+Here, I will present the binomial distribution from a SAS point of view by code example.
 It models the number of successes in a series of independent Bernoulli trials.
 Furthermore, if , i.e. we have a single trial, which means that the Binomial and Bernoulli are the same.
-Next, letting be the number of successes in the independent Bernoulli trials, the Probability Mass Function distribution is
+Next, letting be the number of successes in the independent Bernoulli trials, the Probability Mass Function is

 If a stochastic variable follows a Binomial distribution with parameters and , we write .
 Breaking the above formula down, is the probability that successes occur. is the probability that failures occur.
 Finally, expresses the number of ways you can choose distinct elements from a larger set of elements.
 As a result, multiplying these gives the probability of observing exactly successes in Bernoulli trials with success probability .
 The key to understanding the Binomial PMF is to understand the Binomial coefficient.
 Therefore, you should take the time to understand it.
 For a great explanation of the coefficient, go to Understanding the Binomial Coefficient at Khan Academy.